bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 ### Description of the lab

-Welcome to the lab for Working with Big Cancer Data in the Collaboratory Cloud!
+Welcome to the lab for Bioinformatics for Cancer Genomics!

 This lab will take you through the steps required to setup and configure your virtual machine with Docker packages, and will show you how to access data in the Cloud.